 Stormwater Drainage/Management Plan.
 A stormwater drainage/management plan shall include water courses, and proposed storm drainage systems including culverts, water areas, streams, and flood plain areas.
 Approximate boundaries of areas subject to inundation or storm water overflows shall also be included.

 Stormwater Pollution Prevention Plan (SWPPP).
-A SWPPP shall be required to be submitted in its final form for all proposed subdivisions, unless specifically exempted by the City Engineer or State.
+A SWPPP shall be required to be submitted in its final form for all proposed subdivisions, unless specifically exempted by the City Engineer or State of Utah.

 Utility Plan.
 A utility plan shall include the location and profiles of proposed sewer, water, pressurized irrigation, storm drain lines, and any other proposed utility.
 Plans shall include the location, size, and proposed use of all easements.
 All utilities shall be constructed within approved easements.